Choosing a CNC lathe machine can be daunting considering the options available on the market.

 The lathe is a perfect balance between sturdiness, rigidity and mobility.
 Rigid enough to tolerate the vibrations of the work it undertakes, and weighs around 70 lbs, light enough to be pick up and put on the shelf.

 Sherline provides you four options to choose from.
 The A, B and C packages offer requirement-specific tool options.
-The basic Sherline 17” CNC Lathe System retails for $2415 on Sherline’s website.
+The basic Sherline 17” CNC Lathe System retails for around $2512 on Sherline’s website.

 The claimed tolerance is 0.003", but I believe it can be improved if you were to use the right tools and slow cutting speeds.